Initial Semantics for Reduction Rules: Signatures, models, initiality

-An arity of degree $n\in \mathbb{N}$ for terms over an algebraic signature $S$ is defined to be a pair of functors from relative $S$--monads to modules in $\LRMod{n}{S}{\PO}$.
+An arity of degree $n\in \mathbb{N}$ for terms over a type signature $S$ is defined to be a pair of functors from relative $S$--monads to modules in $\LRMod{n}{S}{\PO}$.
 The degree $n$ corresponds to the number of object type indices of its associated constructor.
-As an example, the arities of $\Abs$ and $\App$ of \autoref{eq:sig_tlc_higher_order} are of degree $2$.
+As an example, the arities of $\abs$ and $\app$ of Display \eqref{eq:sig_tlc_higher_order} are of degree $2$.

-\begin{definition}[Weighted Set] A weighted set is a set $J$ together with a map $d:J\to\mathbb{N}$. \end{definition}
+\begin{defi}[Weighted set] A weighted set is a set $J$ together with a map $d:J\to\mathbb{N}$. \end{defi}